 2. No privacy.

-If the walls where you live are paper thin or for whatever reason you fear that normal sexual sounds will embarrass you vis a vis others in the household, this blockage merits real attention.
+If the walls where you live are paper-thin or, for whatever reason, you fear that normal sexual sounds will embarrass you vis-a-vis others in the household, this blockage merits real attention.
 What could you do to create more privacy?
-There's always options of some sort.
+There are almost always options.

 Some folks have minimal initial sexual drive.
 Others just don't experience sexual pleasure during intercourse.

-Irritability, judgmental voice tones, criticism, blame and other hostile ways of interacting can easily squelch a partner's interest in sexual sharing.
+Irritability, judgmental tones of voice, criticism, blame, and other hostile ways of interacting can easily squelch a partner's interest in sexual sharing.
 Even if the receiver of this kind of negative energy is not intending to respond with resentment or revenge, few partners feel affectionate toward those who hurt their feelings.

 Still others have had traumatic sexual experiences earlier in their lives that may be blocking comfort with adult sexual sharing.
-For this problem, acupoint tapping can be a good option, either working with a therapist or self-administered.
-Check this option out by searching Emotional Freedom Technique on YouTube.
-Other kinds of psychotherapy also can help.
+For this problem, acupoint tapping may be a good option, either working with a therapist or self-administered.
+Other kinds of psychotherapy can also help.

 4. Age and familiarity have decreased initial sexual interest levels.

 New romance evokes stronger sexual urges than familiar sexual partners.
-No problem if the initial urges are not prompting you.
-Decide to do it anyways.
-Get started and the sexual feelings will surge from contact.
+If the initial urges are not prompting you, the solution is simple: Decide to do it anyway.
+Once you get started, the sexual feelings will surge from contact.

 Age is among the easier causes of a sexless marriage to overcome.
 Initial sexual arousal levels diminish with age.
 At the same time, once older folks "get going," sexual activity can be as or even more gratifying than earlier in life.

-The key for those who do not feel enough initial spontaneous arousal to initiate sexual connecting?
-Schedule regular sexual times.
-Couples who can talk together about frequency, time of day, and days of the week, that work best for them can overcome their sexual infrequency this way.
-E.g., make Sundays into sexdays.
-Or make Wednesday nights dinner-date-and-do-it nights.
+The key for those who do not feel enough initial spontaneous arousal to initiate sexual connecting: Schedule regular times to have sex.
+Couples who can talk together about frequency, time of day, and days of the week that work best for them can overcome their sexual infrequency this way.
+In other words, make Sundays into sex days, or make Wednesday nights dinner-date-and-do-it nights.

 Few people feel like exercising before they head out the door for the gym.
-Once they get going though, exercise, and sex likewise, gets them feeling great.
+Once they get going, though, exercise—like sex—often starts to feel great.

 5. No one takes responsibility for initiating sexual interactions.

-While it can be helpful if both of you sometimes initiate sexual interactions, most long-standing couples divvy up marital roles including which partner rings the sexual bell.
+While it can often be helpful if both of you sometimes initiate sexual interactions, some long-standing couples divvy up marital roles—including which partner rings the sexual bell.

 One is to begin by talking about the situation.
-If you choose this route be sure to use your best skills for how to communicate in a relationship about sensitive topics.
+If you choose this route, be sure to use your best skills for how to communicate in a relationship about sensitive topics.
 Use especially tactful talking, thoughtful listening, and symmetrical dialogue (equal air time) skills.
-No blame or looking for who's at fault.
-No criticism.
-Speak about your own concerns (e.g., "I respond best when ....") rather than telling the other what to do.
-And reply appreciatively to your partner's thought-sharing.
+Do not blame, criticize, or look for who's at fault.
+Speak about your own concerns (e.g., "I respond best when...") rather than telling the other what to do and reply appreciatively to your partner's thought-sharing.

-The second strategy is to decide that sex is important, and therefore figure out what you yourself can do differently that could help.
+The second strategy is to decide that sex is important and figure out what you, yourself, can do differently that could help.
 With regard to each of the factors listed above that pertain to your situation, what could you do differently?

-Caution: Each of you will be best off looking for what you yourself might do differently.
+Caution: Each of you will be best off looking for what you personally might do differently.
 Unless asked, refrain from telling the other what you think they should do.

 Some couples are fine with a sexless marriage arrangement.
-If either of you however would prefer that sex return to your relationship, pay attention and put your mind to problem-solving about change options.
+However, if either of you would prefer that sex return to your relationship, pay attention and put your mind to problem-solving about change options.
 Otherwise, as I wrote above, a sexless marriage is a vulnerable marriage.